VimsecAu/kb/m365/baselines/exo.md

 - Artificial intelligence (AI)-based tools.

 Any product meeting the requirements outlined in this baseline policy group may be used.
-If the company uses Exchange Online Protection (EOP), which is included in all Microsoft 365 subscriptions containing Exchange Online mailboxes, see the following policy and section of the Vimsec M365 Security Configuration Baseline for Defender for Office 365.
+If the organisation uses Exchange Online Protection (EOP), which is included in all Microsoft 365 subscriptions containing Exchange Online mailboxes, see the following policy and section of the Vimsec M365 Security Configuration Baseline for Defender for Office 365.